-The original SolarWall Single-Stage system is a favourite of faciliy managers and design professionals alike.
+The original SolarWall Single-Stage system is a favorite of facility managers and design professionals alike.

-The SolarWall technology uses the power of the sun to heat your building’s ventilation air, minimizing energy consumption, heating costs and greenhouse gas emissions throughout the heating season.
+The SolarWall technology is a solar air heating system that uses the power of the sun to heat your building’s ventilation air.
+It minimizes energy consumption, heating costs and greenhouse gas emissions throughout the heating season.

-Available in a veriety of panel profiles and colors, the system brings a measure of architectural versatility that sets it apart from other renewable energy technologies.
+Available in a variety of panel profiles and colors, the system brings a measure of architectural versatility that sets it apart from other renewable energy technologies.

 How it Works